QR-based Parallel Set-Valued Approximation with Rational Functions: Set-Valued AAA

-Computing the Singular Value Decomposition of $L^{(m)}$ naively would result in an $\mathcal{O}(m^2N(|Z|-m))$ cost at every iteration.
+Computing the SVD of $L^{(m)}$ naively would result in an $\mathcal{O}(m^2N(|Z|-m))$ cost at every iteration.
 However, in \cite{KarlSVAAA}, a strategic updated SVD scheme for the Loewner matrix is used, reducing the cost for the weight update step at each AAA iteration to $\mathcal{O}(m^2N+m^3)$ FLOP.
 Since in typical applications $m\ll |Z|$, this can greatly reduce the overal computation time.
 The implementation in \cite{KarlSVAAA} of SV-AAA results in a cost at iteration $m$ of $\mathcal{O}(m^3+m^2N+m|Z|N)$, with modest prefactors.
 This shows that the main disadvantage of set-valued AAA is that very large collections of functions to be approximated result in a prohibitively high computational cost.
-This is for instance the case whenever $\mathbf{f}$ represents a matrix-valued function (e.g. in wave-number dependent BEM matrices, nonlinear eigenvalue problems,\ldots) or in big-data applications (e.g. RGB image processing, sensor data analysis, digital twins,\ldots).
-We close this introductory section with a useful definition that helps us reframe SV-AAA approximation as a matrix approximation problem. \begin{definition} Suppose a set-valued function $\mathbf{f}:\mathbb{C}\to\mathbb{C}^N:z\mapsto \mathbf{f}(z)$ is given, and a set-valued AAA approximant $\mathbf{r}_m(z)$ is constructed, with a given discrete support set $Z=\{z_1,\ldots,z_{|Z|}\}\subset\C$.
-We define the matrix $F(Z):=F\in\C^{Z\times N}$ by
+This is for instance the case whenever $\mathbf{f}$ represents a matrix-valued function (e.g., in wave-number dependent BEM matrices, nonlinear eigenvalue problems,\ldots) or in big-data applications (e.g., RGB image processing, sensor data analysis, digital twins,\ldots).